vastgroup/vastdb_framework_code_example/README.md

 ### 4. *Matt*: Identifying potential genomic and sequence features associated with Srrm4 regulation

 We then use *Matt* to identify potential genomic and sequence features associated with Srrm4-regulated exons.
 The [mm10.gtf.gz](http://vastdb.crg.eu/FRAMEWORK/mm10.gtf.gz) and [mm10.fasta.gz](http://vastdb.crg.eu/FRAMEWORK/mm10.fasta.gz) files required by this analysis can be downloaded from the relative link.
+The files need to be uncompressed in order to be used as *Matt*'s input.
 We first apply *Matt*'s table manipulation commands (`add_val`, `rand_rows`, `add_rows` and `get_rows`) to prepare the input table containing all the exons to be compared together with the relative group ID (reported in the column GROUP).
 We exploit ` grep -P "(MmuEX|EVENT)"` to selectively extract exon AS events from the *vast-tools* table, and we randomly down-sample 1000 non-changing, constitutive, and cryptic exons in order to preserve a reasonable dataset size.

 ```bash